i-shubham-tech/Interview-Ready-Question/1-HR-Based.md

 I would say:
 Gooding Morning Mam, my name is ______.
 I’m in my final year of B.Tech in ______ from ______.
 I’m a MERN stack developer and I’ve been learning React, Node, Express, and MongoDB by building real projects.

-I enjoy creating clean UI and working on full-stack logic.
 My main project is ______ (SalesBuddy or your project name), where I worked on authentication, APIs, and frontend UI.

 I’m a quick learner, I stay consistent, and I genuinely love solving problems.